rplbc/wp-quick-theme/README.md

 ### Production

-Run `yarn build` to generate the following:
+Run `pnpm build` to generate the following:

 - `dist` folder with compiled styles, fonts, and JavaScript files (to preview locally in production mode, remove `dev-setup.php` from `functions.php`)
 - `.quick` folder containing all necessary files ready for export